paulmuenzner/sql-database-photovoltaic-system/README.md

 More details on attributes of each table can be found in the entity relationship diagram or the script itself.
 Listing all and each attribute would go beyond the scope of this article and not yield any additional information.

-### Constraints
-Constraints in a database schema model, as described in the database for the photovoltaic (PV) system, are crucial for ensuring data integrity, enforcing business rules, maintaining consistency, and preventing erroneous or invalid data from entering the database.
-Constraints help maintain data integrity by ensuring that only valid and appropriate data is inserted into the database.
-This includes enforcing rules on data types, null values, and range of allowed values for attributes.
-Many floating number values are limited to a certain size with a certain or maximum number of fractional digits in order to increase readability and reduce the amount of data storage.

-Constraints like foreign keys maintain referential integrity by ensuring that relationships between entities are valid.
-For example, a foreign key linking a panel array to a PV system ensures that the panel array is associated with an existing PV system.

-Constraints maintain consistency by enforcing rules that the data must follow.
-For instance, a constraint can ensure that every panel in the panel_arrays table must have a valid corresponding entry in the specifications_panel_products table.

-By enforcing constraints, you can prevent redundancy and inconsistencies in the data.
-For instance, constraints can ensure that a PV system's inverter is properly linked to an existing inverter specification.
-The same converter with its specifications can be linked to other pv systems where it might be used too.

-Constraints help prevent and detect errors at the database level, providing an early warning system for potential issues before they impact the system or application.
-For example, it does not make sense to add any device in a table as new row without its installation date.

 ## Limitations
 The database for the photovoltaic (PV) system focuses on storing and managing information related to system components, real-time data, historical performance, and operational parameters.
 However, it does not handle aspects beyond this scope, such as: